 In 2015, she finally got that “golden ticket” position from Compucon, who was looking to hire a diverse group of Q&A Testers.

 Throughout all her positions she has noticed the pink elephant in the room.
 She was usually one of the few girls and one of the few Latinas.
 “I went to an HOLA event.
 It’s the organization that Microsoft has started.
 It was great meeting other Latinos in the tech industry.
 But a part of me was sad because the room wasn’t even full.
 There were only 35 people,” stated Rocha.

 Rocha continues to network.
 This is where her YouTube channel, LatinaGeek comes into play.
 “I didn’t start my Youtube channel as a career, but for a place for young Latinas who like anime to have a place to chat and play,” Rocha said.

 Rocha’s YouTube channel is a commentary on numerous games.
 Our conversation moved back to the stigma of games.

 I asked her how she felt about parents being worried that games will ruin their kids’ lives.

 “You have to be a parent and moderate what your kid is playing.
 But know that games can help your child decompress.
 That there is nothing inherently wrong with your child if they enjoy playing,” Rocha explained.

-When Rabecca Rocha isn’t kicking ass at a network event, or creating venues for young Latinas to play games, she cheers.
-Yup, she is part of CHEER Seattle, which is an organization that encourages high school students to be open minded and include all students regardless of sexual orientation.
+When Rabecca Rocha isn’t kicking ass at a networking event, or creating venues for young Latinas to play games, she cheers.
+Yup, she is part of CHEER Seattle, which is an organization that encourages high school students to be open-minded and include all students regardless of sexual orientation.